- What is psychological treatment?

 Do you offer couples counselling?

-At this stage in my career I do not offer couples counselling, as the majority of my training and experience has been with individuals.
+I do not offer couples counselling, as the majority of my training and experience has been with individuals.
 I do find that it can be helpful to spend at least one appointment meeting with you together with your partner or another significant family member.
 This is because sometimes family members have useful perspectives to share about your difficulties, or they might be wondering how best to support you.
 I am also very happy to provide your family members with recommendations if they wish to seek their own support.

 Do you work with children?

+I do not work with children.
 I have worked with children in the past and I believe play therapy and family interventions are very powerful and important, but most of my career has been spent working with adults and I believe that is where my main strengths lie.

 Do you offer group sessions?